Biloela: Education

 Biloela State School is a government primary (Early Childhood–6) school for boys and girls at 48 Rainbow Street.
 In 2017, the school had an enrolment of 364 students with 32 teachers (27 full-time equivalent) and 19 non-teaching staff (13 full-time equivalent).
 It includes a special education program.

 St Joseph's Catholic Primary School is a Catholic primary (Prep–6) school for boys and girls at 66 Rainbow Street.
 In 2017, the school had an enrolment of 224 students with 20 teachers (19 full-time equivalent) and 14 non-teaching staff (5 full-time equivalent).

 Biloela State High School is a government secondary (7–12) school for boys and girls at the corner of Scoria Street and Gladstone Road.
 In 2017, the school had an enrolment of 577 students with 56 teachers (53 full-time equivalent) and 32 non-teaching staff (22 full-time equivalent).
 It includes a special education program.
+By July 2026, the school enrolment had decreased by 12.5% over 15 months, the sports carnival was cancelled, and senior school subjects ceased due to lack of teachers.

 Redeemer Lutheran College is a private primary and secondary (Prep–11) school for boys and girls at 2 Collard Street.
 In 2017, the school had an enrolment of 253 students with 18 teachers and 19 non-teaching staff (14 full-time equivalent).